Roosterbear/tips/google-coursera/ciberseguridad.md

 __Public Key Infrastructure__ [PKI]<br/>

-An encryption framework that secures the exchange of information online <br/>
+> An encryption framework that secures the exchange of information online

 __Asymmetric Encryption__ <br/>

-The use of a public and private key pair for encryption <br/>
+> The use of a public and private key pair for encryption
-and data decryption of data <br/>
+> and data decryption of data
-->[RSA],[DSA]
+> [RSA],[DSA]

 __Symmetric Encryption__ <br/>

-The use of a single secret key to exchange information <br/>
+> The use of a single secret key to exchange information
-->[3DES],[AES]
+> [3DES],[AES]

-->Both Encryptions rely on sharing keys that can be misused, lost or stolen <br/>
+__Both Encryptions rely on sharing keys that can be misused, lost or stolen__ <br/>

 __Digital certificate__ <br/>

-A file that verifies the identity of a public key holder <br/>
+> A file that verifies the identity of a public key holder

 ------------------------ [Lab] ------------------------------- <br/>